5olitude/earthengine-image-downloader/README.md

        EUREKA !!!! you have completed the level one :) smile

+                LETS MOVE TO LEVEL 2